Agalactia: The failure of the secretion of milk from any cause other than the normal ending of the lactation period.

 Some reasons for low milk production include

-A rare cause of agalactia is complete failure of the mammary glands to develop in the female.
+A rare cause of agalactia (Homeopathy Treatment for Agalactia) is complete failure of the mammary glands to develop in the female.
 Why breast tissue does not develop is not well understood.
 Milk let-down may fail to occur from either hormonal causes or psychological abnormalities.
 First-time pregnancies in young or the presence of anxiety or nervousness may prevent the mother from being relaxed enough to allow the litter to suckle.
 In highly stressed female, adrenalin is secreted and interferes with the hormone, oxytocin, which enhances milk let-down.
 Generalized debilitating conditions, such as infection of the uterus, mammary glands, or other systemic organs, can lead to agalactia.
 Nutritional deficiency of the dam can cause agalactia but is uncommon in most female on well-balanced diets. some causes incudes-

 - not getting a good latch in the beginning

 - baby continuously falling asleep due to under stimulation or the medication the mother may be on

 - low thyroid